defwheezer/nodemcu_reddit_data_display/README.md

 #
 Set up your own page with data to scrape.
 #
-I ueed php to connect to the Reddit api,, but python examples also exist.
+I used php to connect to the Reddit api,, but python examples also exist.
 #
 Wiring diagram see "reddit_wiring.png"
+#
+Youtube of reddit animations, etc: